Mera Saaein

 Mera Saaein is a Pakistani political drama aired on ARY Digital.
 It was directed by Babar Javed, produced by A & B Entertainment and written by Samira Fazal.
 The cast features Nauman Ijaz, Savera Nadeem, Aamina Sheikh, Beenish Chohan and Sunita Marshall in leading roles.
-Mera Saaein is one of the most commercially successful programs of the year it was released and was followed by a sequel the next year.
+Mera Saaein was one of the year's most commercially successful programs and was followed by a sequel the following year.
 However, critics also called it as "misogynistic".